ericbulloch/kwmd/concepts/website_hacking.md

 - .php%00.jpg
 - .jpg.php (or some variant of the php extension list above).

 The `%00` is a null character for a url and marks the end of the string.
+Meaning that once it is uploaded the file will not have anything after the `%00`.

 I am at the mercy of however the server side was implemented.
 They might only be checking for .jpg in the file name or they might want it to end with that.
 The server side might also try to validate that the file starts with the correct file signature.
 The list of file signatures can be [found here](https://en.wikipedia.org/wiki/List_of_file_signatures).
+These file signature can be set with a hex editor.
+I only have to set the first few byes that are mentioned in this link.

 ### Security Measures